rebelice/UNIX-System-Programming-Project/Process-Control/README.md

 ## Introduction

 In this lab, we'll see how to control processes in the UNIX Environment.
-This includes the creation of new processes, program execution, process termination and interprocess communication.
+The primary coverage includes the creation of new processes, program execution, process termination and interprocess communication.

 ## Process Identifiers